damontecres/Wholphin/DEVELOPMENT.md

 You need a compatible Android Studio version for the configured AGP.
 This is generally `Narwhal 3 Feature Drop | 2025.1.3` or newer.
 See https://developer.android.com/build/releases/gradle-plugin and [`libs.versions.toml](./gradle/libs.versions.toml).

+### Code organization

+Code is split into several packages:
+- `data` - app-specific data models and services
+- `preferences` - Non-UI related code for user settings and preferences
+- `services` - hilt injectable services often used by ViewModels for API calls
+- `ui` - User interface code and ViewModels
+- `util` - Utility classes and functions

 ### FFmpeg decoder module

 The app ships with [media3 ffmpeg decoder module](https://github.com/androidx/media/blob/release/libraries/decoder_ffmpeg/README.md).